Benfield Industries, Inc.

 EPA completed construction of the site’s ground water pump-and-treat system in 2001.
 The system included two extraction wells and discharged water into the local wastewater treatment system.
 From 2001 until 2007, the system extracted and discharged over 22 million gallons of ground water to the local wastewater treatment system.
 In 2007, EPA reviewed the system and recommended its shutdown.
 The Agency shut down the system in 2007 and began the use of monitored natural attenuation to address ground water contamination.

 The site’s second Five-Year Review, completed in 2008, found that the cleanup remains protective of human health and the environment.
 The Five-Year Review recommended that EPA issue a ROD Amendment in 2012 to update the modified ground water cleanup approach from pump-and-treat to monitored natural attenuation.
+The Agency with the assistance of NCDENR, is preparing the third Five-Year Review Report which should be completed by the end of September 2013.

 EPA was unable to identify any viable potentially responsible parties for the site.
 EPA is using federal funds for site cleanup activities.